 Nicotine is harmful in tobacco cigarettes largely because it is combined with other dangerous ingredients including tar, arsenic and carbon monoxide.
 In these circumstances, the addictive chemical is dangerous because it keeps smokers hooked on dangerous tobacco cigarettes.

-Almost half a million Americans die from tobacco cigarettes each year and the Centres for Disease Control and Prevention label it the leading cause of preventable death in the U.S.
+Centres for Disease Control and Prevention label it the leading cause of preventable death in the U.S.

-In 2015, RSPH made several recommendations to promote safer nicotine products.
+In 2015, RSPH made several recommendations to promote superior nicotine products.
 Their list included greater use of e-cigarettes by smoking cessation services and the mandatory sale of Nicotine Replacement Therapy in shops selling cigarettes.

-Shirley Cramer CBE, Chief Executive of RSPH, said: “Getting people onto nicotine rather than using tobacco would make a big difference to the public’s health – clearly there are issues in terms of having smokers addicted to nicotine, but this would move us on from having a serious and costly public health issue from smoking related disease to instead address the issue of addiction to a substance which in and of itself is not too dissimilar to caffeine addiction.”
+Shirley Cramer CBE, Chief Executive of RSPH, said "Getting people onto nicotine rather than using tobacco would make a big difference to the public's health" clearly there are issues in terms of having smokers addicted to nicotine, but this would move us on from having a serious and costly public health issue from smoking related disease to instead address the issue of addiction to a substance which in and of itself is not too dissimilar to caffeine addiction.

 New research goes further, analysing the addictive qualities of nicotine and caffeine.

-Using survey evidence from the users of these products, Fagerström compared dependence by, among other things, looking at how many subjects used the products less than 30 minutes after waking up, and asking how hard it would be for the users to give up entirely.
+Using survey evidence from the users of these products, Fagerstr compared dependence by, among other things, looking at how many subjects used the products less than 30 minutes after waking up, and asking how hard it would be for the users to give up entirely.

 The results were mixed but interesting.
 Tobacco and snus users were more likely to use the products within 30 minutes of waking up and 35% of smokers and 33% of snus users stated that it would be very hard to give up.
 This was lower than the 18% of coffee drinkers.

-Fagerström also said that because the sample size of coffee users was so high, there may be as many as or more people highly addicted to coffee than to nicotine in society.
+Fagerstr also said that because the sample size of coffee users was so high, there may be as many as or more people highly addicted to coffee than to nicotine in society.

 The results raise questions about how problematic coffee dependence is compared to nicotine dependence.